elenanovikova1/Data-Science-Toolkits-UNILU/Milestones/Milestone_01.md

 We also blocked all direct pushed to the main branch using Settings on the Github (Settings -> General -> Branches -> Branch protection rule -> Tick boxes "Require a pull request before merging" and "Require approvals" -> Save changes).

-### Question 04
+# Question 04
 - **Step necessary to run the code**:
 	- Download and install Python from www.python.org
 	- Download and install some IDE for programming in Python (for example, PyCharm)
+	- Create new PyCharm project
+	- Create new *.py file in PyCharm project
 	- Go to Git using the link from the task (https://github.com/keras-team/keras-io/blob/master/examples/vision/mnist_convnet.py)
-	- Creat new PyCharm project
-	- Create new *.py file in PyCharm project
 	- Copy the code from the link (https://github.com/keras-team/keras-io/blob/master/examples/vision/mnist_convnet.py)
 	- Paste to the *.py file
 	- Run